|Purpose:||Heritage, Culture, Religion|

 Price for single is for passenger traveling alone, staying in a single room.

-Rates are valid through December 2018 and do not apply for special periods, national holidays and big events including Christmas and New Year’s (December 23, 2018 through January 1, 2019).
+Rates are valid from December 18 through December 2019 and do not apply for special periods, national holidays and big events including Christmas and New Year’s (December 23 through January 1).
 Other blackout dates may apply.